Kidney Transplant Program

 Dwayne Sheppard didn't have problems with his kidneys until he was 58 years old.
 Severe kidney disease negatively affected his quality of life until a transplant became a necessity.
 His transplant journey led to quite an unexpected result.
 Watch Dwayne’s story and additional video anecdotes related to kidney transplantation.

-- Performed the first kidney transplant in 1963 in the upper midwest.
+- Performed the first kidney transplant in 1963 in the upper Midwest

 - Since 1963, we have performed more than 3,100 kidney transplants.
 The transplant program continues their history of innovation to improve success rate and decrease the wait for an organ.

-- Performed the first dialysis treatment in 1963 in the upper midwest
+- Performed the first dialysis treatment in 1963 in the upper Midwest

-- Performed the first laparoscopic living donor nephrectomy in 1998 in the upper midwest
+- Performed the first laparoscopic living donor nephrectomy in 1998 in the upper Midwest

-- Completed the first paired exchange transplant in 2010 in the upper midwest
+- Completed the first paired exchange transplant in 2010 in the upper Midwest

-- Hepatitis C protocol development using new medications that allow the safe transplantation of Hepatitis C positive donor kidneys.
+- Hepatitis C protocol development using new medications that allow the safe transplantation of Hepatitis C positive donor kidneys

-- 75% of Native American transplants in the upper midwest occur at Hennepin Healthcare and community education efforts are supported through a HRSA grant
+- 75% of Native American transplants in the upper Midwest occur at Hennepin Healthcare and community education efforts are supported through a HRSA grant

 - Participates in Hennepin Healthcare Research Institute research, dedicated to improving patient care and the health of our community through research and education